-“Make sure he or she is drinking fluids, is somewhat active and feels better after taking appropriate doses of acetaminophen or ibuprofen.”
+“Make sure they are drinking fluids, are somewhat active and feel better after taking appropriate doses of acetaminophen or ibuprofen,” she adds.

 Truth: Taking a rectal temperature isn’t always necessary.
-Rectal temperatures are most accurate, but don’t fret about getting one in older children, advises Dr. Hornick.
+Rectal temperatures are most accurate but don’t fret about getting one in older children, advises Dr. Klein.
 They are most important in the first six months.

-Truth: Tympanic (ear) and temporal (forehead) thermometers aren’t as reliable as a digital multiuse thermometer.
+Truth: Tympanic (ear) and temporal (forehead) thermometers aren’t as reliable as digital multiuse thermometers.
 Their readings can be skewed by external temperatures.

 A digital multiuse thermometer is the only kind you need.
-“They’re inexpensive, they’re fast and they’re easy to use,” says Dr. Hornick.
+“They’re inexpensive, they’re fast and they’re easy to use,” says Dr. Klein.

 As for pacifier thermometers and forehead strips?
-“I wouldn’t trust their readings,” says Dr. Hornick.
+“I wouldn’t trust their readings,” Dr. Klein says.
 “There isn’t great science to show they are as good as standard oral or axillary methods.”

-Truth: 100 degrees may not be a fever.
-The well-known 98.6 degrees, is a normal temperature taken by mouth.
+Truth: 100°F may not be a fever.
+The well-known 98.6°, is a normal temperature taken by mouth.
 An underarm temperature may be about one degree lower.
 A rectal temperature may be about one degree higher.

-”In other words, an oral temperature of 100 degrees just before bedtime may actually be normal.
-An axillary temperature of 99 degrees in the morning may be the start of a fever.”
-Anything over 100.4 degrees F is considered a fever.
+“In other words, an oral temperature of 100° just before bedtime may be normal.
+An axillary temperature of 99° in the morning may be the start of a fever.”
+Anything over 100.4°F is considered a fever.

 When fevers are normal

 Generally, fevers that last less than five days are not anything to worry about — especially if your child is acting pretty normal (playing, eating and drinking).
 It’s OK if your child seems a little tired too.
-A child that is 3 months to 3 years old may have a fever up to 102.5 degrees F (and up to 103 degrees F if he or she is older).
+A child that is three months to three years old may have a fever up to 102.5°F (and up to 103°F if they’re older).
 These typically are normal signs of fighting an illness.

 Also, if a child was recently immunized, a low-grade fever lasting for less than 24 hours generally isn’t a concern.

-In many cases it isn’t necessary, but you can treat a fever to help your child feel better.“There is no evidence that reducing a fever will blunt the immune response,” says Dr. Hornick.
+In many cases, it isn’t necessary, but you can treat the fever to help your child feel better.
+“There is no evidence that reducing a fever will blunt the immune response,” says Dr. Klein.
 “So go ahead and treat a fever, just to make your child more comfortable.”

-One exception: If your normally healthy child is sleeping soundly with a fever, don’t wake him or her to treat it.
+One exception: If your normally healthy child is sleeping soundly with a fever, don’t wake them to treat it.

 When you should call a doctor

-If your child has a fever, these are situations when you should definitely call a doctor:
+If your child has a fever, these are situations when you should call a doctor:

-- For an infant under the age of 3 months with a fever.
+- For an infant under the age of three months with a fever.
 This can be the only warning sign of a serious illness.

-- For a child who has a fever for more then five days.
+- For a child who has a fever for more than five days.
 A doctor may want to investigate if there are any underlying causes.

-- For fevers of 104 degrees F that doesn’t come down with acetaminophen or ibuprofen within two hours.
+- For fevers of 104 that don’t come down with acetaminophen or ibuprofen within two hours.

 - For a child with a fever who isn’t playing, eating or drinking as normal — or who is hard to rouse.

-- For a baby with a fever who isn’t wetting three diapers/day.
+- For a baby with a fever who isn’t wetting three diapers a day.

-- For children with a fever who aren’t urinating every eight to 12 hours or at risk for becoming dehydrated.
+- For children with a fever who aren’t urinating every eight to 12 hours and are at risk for becoming dehydrated.

-- For a child recently immunized who has a temperature higher than 102 degrees F or a fever for more than 24 hours.
+- For a child recently immunized who has a temperature higher than 102 or a fever for more than 24 hours.

 - Any time you have a concern about your child.